 While we’ve reviewed lots of Japanese candy and kawaii subscription boxes, Neko Box had something different to offer us.
 Their monthly boxes contain themed Japanese lifestyle goods including stationery, ceramics, prints and crafts.
-Read on for a full review plus there’s a special offer for SCK readers!

 I was especially delighted to receive the Mount Fuji box as it’s such a Japanese icon and I’ve even been up it (on a bus).
 The box arrived quickly and everything was in perfect condition thanks to the very careful packaging.
 The ceramics were packed in layers of bubble wrap as well as shredded paper filler so you’d have to be very unlucky to see any damage.